j20232/VAESample/README.md

 e.g. `poetry run python visualize.py configs/vae.yaml 1`

 ImageVisualizer shows latent variables sorted with each importance.
+In this example, `45` means the index of latent variables, `(105.455)` means the importance, `0.0` means the variable.

+You can adjust latent variables as follow:

 ## References